phalcon-orphanage/docs-internals/reference/variables.rst

     PHALCON_INIT_VAR(b);
     ZVAL_LONG(b, 18);

-Copying variables using PHALCON_CPY_WRT, we leave the task to Phalcon API of caring about the reference counting without worrying us about it.
+Copying variables using PHALCON_CPY_WRT, we leave the task to Phalcon API of caring about the reference counting without worrying us about that.